 Below is a quick overview of how to make this easy lemon raspberry ricotta cake.
 For the full printable recipe, which can be made using US customary or metric measurements, visit the recipe card below.

-Step 1.
-Whisk the dry ingredients, then the wet.
-This includes granulated sugar, all-purpose flour, baking powder, salt, and lemon zest (Image 1).
-In a separate bowl, whisk the eggs, ricotta cheese, lemon juice, and vanilla extract (Image 2).
-Do not add in the melted butter just yet.
-So far, the lemon ricotta cake batter should be light yellow in color, relatively smooth, and thin in texture.
+Step 2.
+In a separate bowl, whisk the eggs, ricotta cheese, lemon juice, and vanilla extract.
+Do not add the melted butter just yet.
+So far, the lemon ricotta cake batter should be light yellow, relatively smooth, and thin in texture.

-Slice of lemon raspberry ricotta cake dusted with powdered sugar on a small ceramic dessert plate and purple wood background | © Beyond the Butter®
+Slices of lemon raspberry ricotta cake dusted with powdered sugar on small ceramic dessert plates and purple wood background.

 Recipe FAQs